Best 9 Mobile Application Security Testing (MAST) Tools For Business (2026)

 Mobile application security testing is no longer optional for teams shipping to app stores.
 The challenge is picking a MAST platform that fits your development velocity and security maturity without requiring constant manual oversight.

-For enterprises already running AppSec programs across web and mobile, Checkmarx MAST and HCL AppScan consolidate web, API, and mobile testing under unified consoles.
-Both require upfront tuning but deliver full visibility across your full software exposure.
+For enterprises already running AppSec programs across web and mobile, Checkmarx MAST and HCL AppScan consolidate web, API, and mobile testing under unified consoles; both require upfront tuning but deliver full visibility across your software exposure.
+For OWASP MASVS-driven requirements, eShard esChecker maps directly to the standard with real-device testing, and Fortify on Demand consolidates web, API, and mobile testing as a managed cloud service.

 Read the individual reviews above to evaluate deployment specifics, testing methodology alignment, and the trade-offs that match your development model and security requirements.